milin26/device_driver/README.md

 #	iii]	create ioctl command in user space same as driver
 #	v]	use ioctl system call from user space
 #			long ioctl(struct file *, ioctl_command,Arg)
+#procfs for process related information exchanging between kernel and user space
+#sysfs

+cdev has member called struct kobject which can be use for creating sysfs in driver.
 ------------------------------------------------------------------------------------------------------------------------------------------
 #Note :
 #	Make sure before you run "make" command be super user using "sudo -i".